AstraZeneca-NGS/VarDictJava/Readme.md

 - `-3`
      Indicate to move indels to 3-prime if alternative alignment can be achieved.
 - `-F bit`
-     The hexical to filter reads using samtools.
+     The hexical to filter reads.
 Default: `0x500` (filter 2nd alignments and duplicates).
 Use `-F 0` to turn it off.
 - `-z 0/1`
     Indicate whether the BED file contains zero-based cooridates, the same way as the Genome browser IGV does.  -z 1 indicates that coordinates in a BED file start from 0. -z 0 indicates that the coordinates start from 1.
 Default: `1` for a BED file or amplicon BED file.
 Use `0` to turn it off.
 When using `-R` option, it is set to `0`
 - `-a int:float`